BrownRISDGameDevelopers/gitted/demo_instructions.md

 - Clone this repo
 - Open repo locally, make new file in repo.
-- Add some contents to local file.
+- Add some contents to local file and save.
 - `git add *`
 - `git commit -m "first commit"`
 - `git push`